moosylog/exchange_collectors/README.md

 Please **★ Star** on the top of this page if you like this page and you want to motivate me to publish more.

-To explore some of these APIs from Google Script, you can try [ReX](https://sites.google.com/site/moosyresearch/projects/cryptos/doc/rex).
+To explore some of these APIs from Google Apps Script (GAS), you can try [ReX](https://sites.google.com/site/moosyresearch/projects/cryptos/doc/rex).
 It's an interactive API explorer in Sheets that allows you to see the request and the response data. **ReX** is great for **educational purposes**; the script log will show details on complete HTTP/REST request and response.
 To view the log from Google Sheets select: Tools, Script Editor, View, Logs

 Enjoy,